Geek, gamer, writer, graphic artist. KL Yong's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 4. Ninja Gaiden

 In the case of Ninja Gaiden, a film adaptation based on Koei Tecmo’s best-selling action series could easily fall prey to the same maladies.
-In fact, I’d say it’s tempting to go the retro route — the game did originate from the 80s, after all.
+In fact, I’d say it’s tempting to go down the wrong route — the game did originate from the 80s, after all.

 On the bright side, the commercial success of movies like Joker has strongly indicated the preference of today’s audience for grittier, more realistic productions.
 Would this compel producers to adopt a darker approach if adapting Ninja Gaiden for cinematic release?
 Would a Ninja Gaiden full-length feature produced under such a light secure the love of worldwide audiences too?
 For the latter question, I think the answer is a yes.

 Arkane Studio’s Dishonored series is the newest franchise on this list.
-In view of the criticism rained onto the 2016 Assassin’s Creed movie, I’m sure you’d be asking, do we really need another go at adapting a stealth series for the big screen?
+Given the criticism rained onto the 2016 Assassin’s Creed movie, I’m sure you’d be asking, do we really need another go at adapting a stealth series for the big screen?
 Isn’t it clear that watching someone snoop about on a world-saving mission is quite a different business from being that hero yourself?

 Well, I personally didn’t dislike Justin Kurzel’s adaptation that much.
-I also feel that the main problem with Kurzel’s adaptation was not the source material, but the director’s art direction and misguided belief that replicating iconic moves from the games is enough to please both everyone.
+I also feel that the main problem with Kurzel’s adaptation was not the source material, but the director’s art direction and misguided belief that replicating iconic moves is enough to please everyone.

 Fingers crossed that they would be made!